ComputationalRadiationPhysics/picongpu/docs/COMMIT.md

 - Stick to the **style** below for **commit messages**
 - **Commit compiling patches** for the *main* branches (`master` and `dev`), you can be less strict for (unshared) *topic branches*
-- Commits should be formated with clang-format-11
+- Commits should be formated with clang-format-12 (version 12.0.1)

 Format Code
 -----------